johnbintz/jasmine-headless-webkit/README.md

     jasmine-headless-webkit [path to jasmine.yml, defaults to spec/javascripts/support/jasmine.yml]

-*This gem is currently as rough as it gets.*

 Installation requires Qt 4.7.
 See [senchalabs/examples](https://github.com/senchalabs/examples) and [my fork of examples](https://github.com/johnbintz/examples) for more information on the QtWebKit runner.